pnp/cli-microsoft365/docs/docs/cmd/spo/applicationcustomizer/applicationcustomizer-remove.md

 # spo applicationcustomizer remove

-Remove an application customizer from a site
+Remove an application customizer that is added to a site

 ## Usage